 Here, one thing is important to note: ETIAS is not a visa but rather a visa waiver.

-An ETIAS travel authorisation process is completely online, far quicker, and easier to navigate than a standard visa application which usually requires in-person meetings with the consulate officials.
+An ETIAS travel authorization process is completely online, far quicker, and easier to navigate than a standard visa application which usually requires in-person meetings with the consulate officials.

 The system will gather, record, and update all the information regarding individuals planning to travel to Europe.

-Based on this information, the authorisation system will subsequently allow or refuse entry to the Schengen area, hence eliminating the chance of a potential threat before it even crosses the EU border.
+Based on this information, the authorization system will subsequently allow or refuse entry to the Schengen area, hence eliminating the chance of a potential threat before it even crosses the EU border.